 Students are leaving school before you know it.
-One minute they’re handing in assignments, and the next you’re handing out diplomas.
-If you’re a teacher or a parent (or both), you know that’s no exaggeration.
-Leaving school is a big deal for students, and it’s both an ending and a beginning.
+One minute they’re handing in assignments and the next you’re handing out diplomas.
+If you’re a teacher or a parent (or both), then you know that’s no exaggeration.
+Leaving school is a big deal for students because it’s both an ending and a beginning.
 It takes some meaningful life skills to put them in the best place for achieving their goals.
 After all, the key to success is preparation.

-We’ve talked about the skills and mindsets students can benefit from having after leaving school.
-In reality, the bigger their toolboxes are the better.
-The life skills we’re talking about here are things we don’t always consider in the curriculum.
+In the past we’ve talked about the skills and mindsets students can benefit from having after leaving school.
+The bigger their toolboxes are, the better off they’ll be.
+However, the life skills we are talking about here are things that go beyond the standard curriculum.

 Knowing the following things can improve the quality of a student’s life in many ways.
-We’ll go through each one and define some key points that are part of it.
-The points are not comprehensive lists; they merely offer suggestions for starting.
-Teachers will encourage students to expand their learning as much a possible, and these areas are no different.
+We’ll go through each one and then define some key points that are part of it.
+Keep in mind the points are not comprehensive lists; they merely offer suggestions for sharing with our kids anytime.

 Many of these life skills are unconscious things kids grew up with, while others take some serious application and work to learn.
 The point is they are all learnable and incredibly useful.